 A student who takes a Medical Leave of Absence will be provided with specific conditions for readmission upon taking their leave.
 A student wishing to return must submit a Readmission Form no fewer than four weeks prior to the start of the semester in which they wish to return.
 University Health Services or University Counseling Services will review relevant documentation before making a recommendation for readmission to the Associate Dean.
 All required forms will be provided to the student at the time the leave is granted.

 An overload is defined as enrolling in a sixth course of three or more credits in any given semester.
-Students can add a sixth course only during the add/drop period each semester (from the first day of classes until the Wednesday of the second week of classes).
+Students can add a sixth course only during the add/drop period each semester (see Academic Calendar for each semester's deadline).

 Freshmen aren't permitted to overload during their first semester at Boston College.
 Second-semester freshmen who wish to overload with a sixth course of three or more credits must have completed 15 credits and received a 3.0 GPA during their first semester.
 They may take their sixth course on a pass/fail basis, in which case the course may not be used to fulfill a major, minor, Core requirement, or corequisites.

 Students are eligible to overload if they have earned at least a 3.0 overall cumulative GPA or a 3.0 GPA in the semester immediately prior to the one for which they seek an overload.
 If they are eligible, they can register online for the sixth course of three or more credits and a maximum of 24 credits, including labs and other one and two credit courses during the add/drop period only (first day of classes until the published add/drop deadline).

 Students with an overall cumulative GPA between 2.0 and 3.0 can, under exceptional circumstances, be allowed by their class dean to enroll in a sixth course.
 Students should visit the MCAS Dean's Office to complete and submit a Course Overload Approval Form for review by their Associate Dean.

-First-semester freshmen can't take any course as pass/fail—with the exception of Freshman Topic Seminars, which are one-credit seminars offered in the fall semester.
+First-semester freshmen can't take any course as pass/fail—with the exception of First-Year Topic Seminars, which are one-credit seminars offered in the fall semester.